pallets/click/docs/quickstart.md

 Click is based on declaring commands through decorators.
 Internally, there is a non-decorator interface for advanced use cases, but it's discouraged for high-level usage.

-A function becomes a Click command line tool by decorating it through {func}`click.command`.
+A function becomes a Click command line tool by decorating it through {func}`command`.
 At its simplest, just decorating a function with this decorator will make it into a callable script: